Backup Types by Driver

 CSI local snapshot with KDMP

-In Portworx Backup, CSI driver takes local snapshots and later offloads or uploads those snapshots to S3 compliant object store or NFS-based backup locations using KDMP driver.
+In Portworx Backup, the CSI driver takes local snapshots and later offloads or uploads those snapshots to S3-compliant object stores or NFS-based backup locations using the KDMP driver.

 In this case, Portworx Backup performs the following tasks: